RayHightower/rayhightower.github.octo-broken/source/_posts/2013-11-25-awesome-print-motion-for-rubymotion.markdown

 => UIView(#9d820c0, [[0.0, 0.0], [480.0, 320.0]]), child of UIView(#c876920)
 ```

-And then, to see what objects are on the playing field,
+And then, to see what objects are on the playing field, use
+`self.subviews` to show the subviews array of the current object.

 ```ruby
 (UIView(#9d820c0, [[0.0, 0.0], ...)> self.subviews